josephedradan/code_analyzer/README.md

 * Blue background code is a callable's definition.
 * Green background code is a callable being executed.
-* Orange foreground text are the current scope's variable's values/
+* Orange foreground text are {Variable: value} pairs found in between the {} brackets that are new to the current interpretable relative to its scope.
-* Red foreground text is a result of one of the method calls below:
+* Red foreground text are (arguments) found in between the () brackets passed to the method calls below:
     * .record_comment_for_interpretable_next(...)
     * .record_comment_for_interpretable_previous(...)